 Production wastes and defects within statutory norms, and losses resulting in force-majeure circumstances, are generally deductible.

 Losses from the disposal of fixed assets also may be deducted if the fixed asset has been used for three or more years.

 Net operating losses

-Tax losses may be carried forward for up to 10 years, allowing a reduction of taxable income of the respective year by up to 60%.
+Tax losses may be carried forward for up to ten years, allowing a reduction of taxable income of the respective year by up to 60%.
 Loss carrybacks are not permitted.

 Payments to foreign affiliates

 There are no special tax provisions regarding deductibility of payments to foreign affiliates for services provided.
 They may be deducted in full if the general deductibility criteria are met (see Transfer pricing in the Group taxation section).
-However, there are some limitations on deductibility of the expenses of PE of non-residents paid to head company (royalties, remuneration on loans, expenses not related to PE, management and general administrative expenses not related to PE etc).
+However, there are some limitations on deductibility of the expenses of a PE of non-residents paid to a head company (e.g. royalties, remuneration on loans, expenses not related to the PE, management and general administrative expenses not related to the PE).